coderefinery/git-intro/index.md

 This is the introductory lesson to version control using [Git](https://git-scm.com/).
 It is assumed to be the very first thing done in a course.
 This lesson has been designed so that the first 45 minutes are spent on learning to make commits.
-After that the idea is to take baby steps to make more complex arrangement.
+After that the idea is to take small steps to make more complex arrangement.
 The goals of the module as a whole are that the user will feel comfortable about staging changes, committing them, merging and branching.
-Additionally they should have some rudimentary understanding about remotes and a few best practices like micro-commits and `.gitignore` files.
 The guacamole example that we use is inspired by [Byron Smith](http://blog.byronjsmith.com), for original reference, see [this thread](http://lists.software-carpentry.org/pipermail/discuss/2016-May/004529.html).